peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- can be used to write out certain keys of a CBOR map in a given order to a JSON string, or to write out a CBOR object as part of a JSON text sequence.</p> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
+ can be used to write out certain keys of a CBOR map in a given order to a JSON string, or to write out a CBOR object as part of a JSON text sequence.</p> <p><b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not available in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
 This is because the conversion in many cases may have